 In order to create a hierarchy of sections, the Scroll Exporters will set the highest level of heading on a page, when it detects the first heading.
 All subsequent headings cannot be of higher level as this first heading, and will therefore be sorted in on a lower level as they actually are.

 h2.
 Heading 1 h1.
 Heading 2 h2.
 Heading 3

 In this example Heading 2 and Heading 1 will be on highest level.
 Heading 3 will be one level below.
 This is because, Heading 1 set the highest level, and Heading 2 cannot be higher.
 However, Heading 3 has a lower level as Heading 2 and comes after Heading 2 - therefore it will be on level below Heading 2.

 The hierarchy in the table of contents will be:

-During the development and testing of our Scroll Exporter apps, we found out that many users create a single highest-level heading on top of every page, which basically repeats the title of the wiki page.
+During the development and testing of the Scroll Exporters, we found out that many users create a single highest-level heading on top of every page, which basically repeats the title of the wiki page.
 This leads to an (in most cases) unwanted additional level in the hierarchy.
 Scroll Exporters therefore remove this additional hierarchy level by using the first, highest-level heading on the page and omitting the page title.